 Vaccination clinics will primarily take place at NMC's Hagerty Center, 715 Front St, Traverse City, MI 49686.
-Some clinics will be held on location and will be annouced primarily on our Facebook page, or through local media outlets.
+Some clinics will be held on location and will be annouced primarily on this page, on our Facebook page, or through local media outlets.

 **Seniors who do NOT have internet access or need additional help, can call 231-715-5557 for help scheduling**

 As of April 16, 2021 GTCHD has delivered the following doses of COVID-19 vaccine (information will be updated on Fridays each week):